eric8607242/OSNASLib/doc/customize/training_strategy.md

 In OSNASLib, we cover serveral basic training strategy (e.g., differentiable training strategy, uniform training strategy and fairstrictness training strategy) to train the supernet.
 Besides, we also provide flexible API interface to customize for any your specific tasks or the novel training strategy.
 In this document, we will briefly introduce how to customize the training strategy in `./training_strategy/` easily.

-## Generate Template
+## Generate Interface
 ```
-python3 build_template.py -t training_strategy --customize-name [CUSTOMIZE NAME] --customize-class [CUSTOMIZE CLASS]
+python3 build_interface.py -t training_strategy --customize-name [CUSTOMIZE NAME] --customize-class [CUSTOMIZE CLASS]
 ```

-After generating the training strategy template, the file `[CUSTOMIZE NAME].py` will be created in `training_strategy/` and the corresponding import will be create automatically.
+After generating the training strategy interface, the file `[CUSTOMIZE NAME].py` will be created in `training_strategy/` and the corresponding import will be create automatically.

-### Template Struture
+### Interface Struture
 ```
 - training_strategy/
         |- [CUSTOMIZE NAME].py